 To get the right consistency, add a tablespoon of milk or cream at a time until your icing is spreadable.

-If you go too far and your icing is too drippy, then add a couple tablespoons of powdered sugar.
+If you go too far and your icing is too drippy, then add a couple of tablespoons of powdered sugar.

 Color Your Cookie Icing